Taiwan (Republic of China province): History

-Qing Empire
+Qing dynasty

 In 1683, Zheng Keshuang (third ruler of the Kingdom of Tungning and a grandson of Koxinga), surrendered to the Qing Empire following a naval engagement with Admiral Shi Lang.
 The Qing then ruled the Taiwanese archipelago (including Penghu) as Taiwan Prefecture of Fujian Province.
 In 1875, Taipeh Prefecture was separated from Taiwan Prefecture.
 In 1885, work commenced under the auspices of Liu Ming-chuan to develop Taiwan into a province.
-In 1887, the island was designated as a province (officially "Fujian-Taiwan Province"; Chinese: 福建臺灣省), with Liu as the first governor.
+In 1887, the island was designated as a province (officially "Fujian-Taiwan"; 福建臺灣), with Liu as the first governor.
 The province was also reorganized into four prefectures, eleven districts, and three sub-prefectures.
 The provincial capital, or "Taiwan-fu", was intended to be moved from the south (modern-day Tainan) to the more central area of Toatun (modern-day Taichung) in the revamped Taiwan Prefecture.
 As the new central Taiwan-fu was still under construction, the capital was temporarily moved north to Taipeh (modern-day Taipei), which eventually was designated the provincial capital.